varunr99/few-shot-meta-baseline/README.md

-# Few-Shot Meta-Baseline
+# Few-Shot Meta-Baseline - CIS 620 Project 2

 This repository contains the code for [A New Meta-Baseline for Few-Shot Learning](https://arxiv.org/abs/2003.04390).
+This code is used by Varun Ramakrishnan and Shriyash Upadhyay for CIS 620 Project 2.
+The code used for Part 1, Data Augmentation, can be found in the "Master' branch.
+The code used for Part 2, New Data Classes, can be found in the "new-data" branch.

 <img src="https://user-images.githubusercontent.com/10364424/76388735-bfb02580-63a4-11ea-8540-4021961a4fbe.png" width="600">